Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 > * Support for custom docker registry v2
 > * Support for custom DNS servers**
 >
 > The default scenario for the article is now using managed identity.
-An "Alternative scenarios" section on using credentials and custom registries has been added.
+An "Alternative scenarios" section on using credentials, user-assigned managed identity and custom registries has been added.
 >
 >**Windows containers do not support pulling images over VNet integration*
 >